InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/cross-team-retrospectives.md

 * Over time the number of misunderstandings grows.
 * People may run into mis-communication.
 * Teams may discover slight differences in development culture.
-* Team members may discover that assumptions they made about the other team are false.
+* Team members may discover that assumptions they made about how the other team works are false.
 * Contribution processes may not be entirely clear and workable for everyone involved.

 ## Forces